 Tunes, Tracks, Beats & Mixes

 Description : Similar to what I've been posting lately, bass, drums, acoustic guitar and a string synth.
 Folk rock I suppose.
+Update: Remixed it, addressed drum issues, eq'ed the acoustic guitar, made some adjustments to the master channel.
 Enjoy!

 Description : There's nothing like living near the ocean but the water can be dangerous, too.
 There are many shark attacks where I live and catch a wave the wrong way and you are tossed around like a rag doll in shallow water.
 Plus the riptides can be deadly.
 That's the loose inspiration behind the title, taking on a wave and losing the battle.
 I threw some drum loops together, picked up my bass guitar and played 3:30 worth of bass in the key of Am, 1 take.
 I removed about 40 seconds of it that was dull and thought it was pretty cool with the bass and drums alone.
 Trying to figure out the first rhythm acoustic track(left in mix) was a bit fun because I just rambled all over the place with the bass.
 The second acoustic rhythm track(panned right) was 1 take so warts and all are featured.
 Tambourine makes an appearance along with a synth and piano in the latter part of the track.
 No structure whatsoever, just a bass jam inspired idea for mixing purposes only.
 Enjoy!